OfficeDev/Office-Addin-Scripts/packages/office-addin-debugging/README.md

 Specifies the port for the dev server.
 If provided, the dev server is only started if not already running.

+`--document`

+Specifies the document to sideload.
+The document option can either be the local path to a document or a url.

 ` --no-debug`

 Start without debugging.